anynines/a8s-demo/README.md

 ```

 As soon as the PostgreSQL instance is ready (the number of ready replicas matches the number of
-ready replicas) we can get the list (and number) of available PostgreSQL extensions by executing:
+desired replicas) we can get the list (and number) of available PostgreSQL extensions by executing:

 ```shell
 kubectl exec sample-pg-cluster-0 -c postgres -- psql -U postgres -d a9s_apps_default_db -c "select * from pg_available_extensions;"